Where every dollar goes

 At Heart & Stroke, we work as cost effectively as possible to engage Canadians to support our mission work.

 Investing in fundraising allows us to generate the necessary funds to advance our mission priorities, raise awareness, create impact and change the lives of people living with heart disease and stroke and those at risk.
-Today, our fundraising spend has never been lower as a result of our efforts to leverage digital fundraising and community engagement platforms to minimize overhead costs.
+Today, we have effectively kept our fundraising spend lower over a multi-year span because of our commitment to cost efficiency and our ongoing efforts to minimize overhead costs by leveraging digital fundraising and community engagement platforms.

 Heart & Stroke’s investment in fundraising is monitored closely by our management and board of directors.